Personal Sponsor Entry: Create Account

 6. Indemnity

-APS will indemnify, defend, and hold harmless the USOPC, IOC, IPC and each of their respective affiliates, directors, officers, agents and representatives from any claims, liabilities, losses, costs and expenses (including reasonable legal fees and disbursements) resulting from or arising out of (a) the acts or omissions or breach of this Agreement by APS, (b) the content or subject matter of any Campaign materials, or (c) any violation of any applicable laws by APS or the Campaign.
+APS will indemnify, defend, and hold harmless the USOPC, IOC, IPC, LA28, USOPP and each of their respective affiliates, directors, officers, agents and representatives from any claims, liabilities, losses, costs and expenses (including reasonable legal fees and disbursements) resulting from or arising out of (a) the acts or omissions or breach of this Agreement by APS, (b) the content or subject matter of any Campaign materials, or (c) any violation of any applicable laws by APS or the Campaign.

 The USOPC will indemnify, defend and hold harmless the APS and its affiliates, directors, officers, agents, and representatives from any claims, liabilities, losses, costs and expenses (including reasonable legal fees and disbursements) resulting from or arising out of any breach of this Agreement by the USOPC.